nih-cfde/c2m2/README.md

 ### Make your desired changes

- All changes for files in this repo should be made in this repo (https://github.com/nih-cfde/specifications-and-documentation).
+ All changes to files in this repo should be made in this repo (https://github.com/nih-cfde/specifications-and-documentation).
 The published-documentation repo checks hourly for changes to the `master` branch of this repository.

  We recommend working in a personal branch, and pushing those changes to `master` once you are happy with them.